amakurin/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

+As i mentioned above i used two modes of searching pixels corresponding to lane lines.
+If fitted polynomials were considered good, i used weighted (linear) averaging over 3 last fits to decrease jitter (main.py, lines 399 to 410).

+Additionaly i implemented prediction mode, which is used when fitted polynomials didn't pass sanity cheks.
+Predictions were done by the same method as averaging.

+My sanity checks includes checking top and bottom widths of lane are reasonable: fit the frame, and do not deviate from average values for more then 10% (main.py, lines 207 to 249).

+The code for high-level algorithm of lines detection, including mode selection, sanity checks and state reset is contained in file main.py (lines 251 to 292)

+I implemented Lane class to accumulate measurements from frame to frame, calclulate lane parameters and draw them on resulting frames (main.py, lines 314 to 668)

 Here's a [link to my video result](./project_result.mp4)

 ---